pkkrsingh877/misssummary/list_of_features.md

 1. The Category feature, unique categories
 2. The Tag feature, many tags
 3. View Count for all blogs
+4. Count words and hide them if their numbers are greater than 50.
+Just show those words in the show page.

 ## Features That Have Been Added